How to Meal Plan for a Month

 It’s March!
 It’s Spring!
 It’s time to clean out the closets, fling open the windows, and hit refresh on routines.
 In celebration, all this week, we’re doing a little “spring cleaning” in the kitchen and talking about ways to improve and refresh kitchen routines.
 Starting with…meal planning!
 It’s not flashy, but it’s really useful.
+And if you haven’t already, be sure to check out my guide to Kitchen Organization, because there are many tips in there that will help make your meal planning run more smoothly.

 Depending on your personality, you probably had one of two reactions to the title of this post.
 Maybe you’re the sort of person who loves to plan ahead (like me) or you’re a professional meal planner (also me …and maybe no one else).
 In which case you might be thinking – a month of meals all planned and ready to go?
 Let’s do this thing!